dnewcome/news.js/readme.md

 # Status

-The current state of the code is very rough.
-I'm releasing the code as-is with the hopes of refining it further as my time permits, but it is not a current priority for me.
-The code was based on a small private tool that I created to track and prioritize my projects.
-I added the ability to create multiple user accounts and copied the news.ycombinator layout (tables and all).
+I'm using News.js on audiohackers.org to support my meetup group.
+The code evolves when I need something new, but is infrequently updated.

 # Limitations

 Scoring of articles does not take time into account.
-Articles are ranked strictly on votes.
-Threading of comments is barely done, and the page flow when adding new comments is pretty broken.
+Articles are ranked strictly on votes. there is no paging or separation of new articles vs ranked articles.

 # Further Work

-I'm hoping that there will be some interest in having a Reddit/HN-style news app for node.js is interesting to others so I'm releasing what I have so far.
-If there is more interest and if I have the time I'll work on it more and I'd welcome suggestions and contributions.
+I'm hoping that there will be some interest in having a Reddit/HN-style news app for node.js.
+I welcome suggestions and contributions.

 # License